Pttn/rieMiner/README.md

 Host = 127.0.0.1
 Port = 28332

 # Username and password used to connect to the server (same as rpcuser and rpcpassword in riecoin.conf for solo mining).
-If using Stratum, the username includes the worker name (username.worker).
-Default: nothing
+# If using Stratum, the username includes the worker name (username.worker).
+Default: empty values
 Username = user
 Password = /70P$€CR€7/

 # Custom payout address for solo mining (GetBlockTemplate only).
-Default: a donation address
+Default: this donation address
 PayoutAddress = RPttnMeDWkzjqqVp62SdG2ExtCor9w54EB

 # Number of threads used for mining.
 Default: 8
 Threads = 8

 # The prime table used for mining will contain primes up to the given number.
-Use a bigger one if you have 16 GiB of available RAM or more, as you will obtain better results: this will usually reduce the ratio between the n-tuple and (n + 1)-tuples counts.
-Reduce if you have less than 8 GiB of RAM (or if you want to reduce memory usage).
-It can go up to 2^64 - 1, but setting this at more than a few billions will be too much and decrease performance.
+# Use a bigger one if you have 16 GiB of available RAM or more, as this will reduce the ratio between the n-tuple and (n + 1)-tuple counts (but also the 1-tuple find rate).
+# Reduce if you have less than 8 GiB of RAM (or if you want to reduce memory usage).
+# It can go up to 2^64 - 1, but setting this at more than 2^33 will usually be too much and decrease performance.
 Default: 2^31
 PrimeTableLimit = 2147483648

 # Refresh rate of the stats in seconds.
-0 to disable them: will only notify when a k-tuple or share (k >= Tuples option value if solo mining) is found, or when the network finds a block.
+0 to disable them and only notify when a long enough tuple or share is found, or when the network finds a block.
 Default: 30
 RefreshInterval = 60

 # For solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
-Additionally, the base prime of such tuple will be shown in the Benchmark Mode.
+# Additionally, the base prime of such tuple will be shown in the Benchmark Mode.
 Default: 6
 TupleLengthMin = 4

 # For solo mining, add consensus rules in the GetBlockTemplate RPC call, each separated by a comma.
-Useful for softforks, for example, to mine SegWit transactions, you would need the following line.
+# Useful for softforks, for example, to mine SegWit transactions, you would need the following line.
 Default: no rule
 # Rules = segwit
 ```